Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Introduction and Related work

-In this article, we address this gap by systematically benchmarking CNN inference on embedded CPUs from major vendors (ARM\R, Intel\R, AMD\R, and Nvidia\R).
-Our study focuses on three complementary performance metrics--instantaneous power, latency, and energy consumption--that are particularly critical in embedded contexts where energy efficiency and thermal constraints directly affect system design.
-By doing so, we extend the work of Dolz et al.~\cite{Dolz2023}, which was limited to ARM-based CPUs.
-Furthermore, we introduce a novel high-resolution power measurement system~\cite{dalek}, enabling fine-grained characterization of the full system’s energy profile during convolution execution.
-The main contributions of this work are therefore: \begin{inparaenum}[(i)] \item A multidimensional evaluation considering latency, power, and energy jointly, which is essential for realistic embedded deployment. \item A cross-vendor benchmark of state-of-the-art convolution algorithms on CPUs to guide the choice between CPU and GPU in embedded systems. \item The use of a novel high-resolution power measurement system, allowing insights into the fine-grained energy behaviour of CNN inference. \end{inparaenum}
+In this article, we address this gap by systematically benchmarking the inference of CNNs on CPUs.
+We consider CPUs commonly used in embedded and battery-powered systems from the main vendors: ARM\R, Intel\R, AMD\R and NVIDIA\R .
+Our study focuses on three complementary performance metrics: latency, power and energy consumption.
+These metrics are particularly critical in embedded contexts where energy efficiency and thermal constraints directly affect system design.
+This study extends the work of Dolz et al.~\cite{Dolz2023}, which was limited to ARM-based CPUs.
+Furthermore, we introduce a protocol leveraging a novel high-resolution power measurement system~\cite{dalek}, enabling fine-grained characterization of the full system’s energy profile during convolution execution.
+This work includes the following key contributions: \begin{inparaenum}[(i)] \item The characterization of a novel protocol based on high-frequency socket power measurement for benchmarking convolutions and the comparison of socket-measured power with power estimated using model-specific registers (MSRs); \item A fair and cross-vendor evaluation of State-of-the-Art convolution algorithms on modern embedded CPUs, supported by a multidimensional benchmark considering both inference latency and power consumption in order to guide algorithmic and hardware choices. \end{inparaenum}

 The remainder of this article is organized as follows.
-Section~\ref{sec:algo} describes the convolution algorithms under evaluation.
-Section~\ref{sec:protocol} details the selected hardware platforms and the experimental protocol.
-Section~\ref{sec:results} presents the results and discussion.
+Section~\ref{sec:algo} presents the convolution algorithms evaluated in this study.
+Section~\ref{sec:platform} describes the hardware and software platforms considered.
+Section~\ref{sec:protocol} outlines the experimental protocol.
+Section~\ref{sec:msrresults} compares socket-based power measurements with estimates obtained from MSRs.
+Section~\ref{sec:algresults} analyzes the energy consumption of the convolution algorithms across the studied CPUs.
+Section~\ref{sec:cnnresults} provides a benchmark of CNN inference across these CPUs.
 Finally, Section~\ref{sec:conclusion} concludes the article.